acgetchell/mundus-atrox/src/game/firearms.md

 ## Use

-A *Pistol* or *Musket* discharges one lead ball per round.
+A *Pistol* or *Musket* discharges one lead ball per barrel.

-Shotguns discharge a number of pellets per round.
+Shotguns discharge a number of pellets per barrel.

-The *Quattour* and *Sept* may discharge all their barrels in a single round.
+The *Quattour* and *Sept* may discharge all barrels in a single round.
 In this instance, the firer receives *Disadvantage* unless they possess the [Gunner Feat].
 Success produces d4/d6 hits.

 ## Reloading